 This is the first UK exhibition of the two-screen and multi-screen works of revered German filmmaker Harun Farocki.
-The survey comprises nine video installations, from his first two-screen project Interface in 1995 to Immersion, 2009, about the use of virtual reality in the treatment of traumatised US soldiers following the occupation of Iraq.
+The survey comprises of nine video installations, from his first two-screen project Interface in 1995 to Immersion, 2009, about the use of virtual reality in the treatment of traumatised US soldiers following the occupation of Iraq.

 Since the sixties, Farocki (born in 1944, living in Berlin) has reinvented what can be described as the film essay.
 Beginning as an argument (often about the effects on the individual of capitalism, consumerism, technology or war) his films digress associatively and poetically, becoming open-ended rather than polemical.
 Farocki's films also reflect on the way in which our culture constructs photographic and moving images, and the uses to which these images are put.